Fact-driven Logical Reasoning for Machine Reading Comprehension: Analysis

-To inspect how the proposed \textsc{Focal Reasoner} helps with logical reasoning, we investigate the effects of the number of fact units.
-Based on this, we split the original dev set of ReClor and LogiQA into $5$ subsets.
-The statistics of the fact unit distribution on the datasets are shown in Table.\ref{distribution}.
-We can see that most numbers of fact units of the contexts in ReClor are in $[3,6)$ while it is $[0,3)$ for LogiQA.

-We display the accuracy of RoBERTa-large, DAGN and our proposed \textsc{Focal Reasoner} in Figure\ref{fig:analysis_1}.
-We find that our model outperforms baseline models on all the divided subsets, which demonstrates the effectiveness of our model on different numbers of fact units.
-Specifically, for ReClor, \textsc{Focal Reasoner} performers better when there are more fact units in the context, while for LogiQA, \textsc{Focal Reasoner} works better when the number of fact units locates in $[0,3)$ and $[9,12)$.
+To inspect the effects of the number of fact units, we split the original dev set of ReClor and LogiQA into $5$ subsets.
+The statistics of the fact unit distribution on the datasets are shown in Table \ref{distribution}.
+The numbers of fact units for most contexts in ReClor and LogiQA are in $[3,6)$ and $[0,3)$, respectively.
+Comparing the accuracies of RoBERTa-large baseline, prior SOTA LReasoner and our proposed \textsc{Focal Reasoner} in Figure \ref{fig:analysis_1}, our model outperforms baseline models on all the divided subsets, which demonstrates the effectiveness and robustness of our proposed method.
+Specifically, for ReClor, the performance of \textsc{Focal Reasoner} becomes more evident when the number of fact units locates in $[6,9)$, while for LogiQA, \textsc{Focal Reasoner} works better when the number of fact units locates in $[0,3)$ and $[9,12)$.
 The reason may lie in the difference in style of the two datasets.
-However, all the models include ours struggle when the number of fact units is above some certain thresholds, i.e., the logical structure is more complicated, calling for better mechanisms to cope with complex logical structures.
+However, all the models including ours struggle when the number of fact units is above certain thresholds, i.e., the logical structure is more complicated, calling for better mechanisms to handle in the future.